sagemath/trac_to_gh/Issue 4699.md

 # Issue 4699: should be even more easier to change how many threads used for "make ptest" and friends

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4699

 Original creator: ddrake